Restoring Families

 As she continued to keep her focus on God, God moved in her life.
 The kinks in her family life have gradually been ironed out.
 Now a cell group leader herself, Gem stresses the importance of having a care group.
 "Dito mo mae-experience na mas magiging deeper and relationship mo kay God.
 At mapapalibutan ka pa ng Godly leaders and co-members na magiging friends mo na rin.
 Walang mahirap basta you are trusting and obeying God."

-Aside from prioritizing her first ministry which is her family, Gem continues to serve God by leading souls to Christ through her very own care group.
+A portrait of a happy family.
+Aside from prioritizing her first ministry which is her family, Gem continues to serve God by leading souls to Christ through her very own care group. |